Abid-M/Abid_Ms-Website/README.md

 - **Django (Python):** The backend of the website is powered by Django, a high-level Python web framework that enables rapid development and scalability.

-- **GitHub Pages:** The website is hosted using GitHub Pages, making it easy to deploy and manage.

 ## Feedback
 If you have any feedback, suggestions, or questions about my portfolio website, please don't hesitate to reach out.
 Your input helps me improve and grow as a developer.